|Study type||Study Tier||Start Date||Duration||Course Contact|

 You will learn by completing practical projects that are based on realistic workplace situations.
 The course will cover basic underpinning knowledge and important practical skills.
 You will also spend at least one day each week on work placement.

 This course is the equivalent to 4 GCSEs grade A*-C. Level 2 Diplomas can develop the skills you need to start or progress a career in:

 Garden centres, nurseries, amenity horticulture, landscape construction, garden design, turf culture, tree surgery, garden maintenance.

 This course also provide good progression for Level 2 Diploma Horticulture or Level 3 Diploma or Certificate in Horticulture.
 To achieve this you must gain a minimum of overall Merit grade to enter to level 3 with a Distinction grade in the Intro to Biology unit and gain a C grade in GCSE English.

-Visits to local and mainland venues such as Kew Gardens or the Royal Horticultural Society gardens at Wisley.
+Visits to local and mainland venues such as Osborne House, Ventnor Botanic Garden and private gardens on the Isle of Wight and Royal Horticultural Society Gardens at Wisley in Surrey.

-Work experience in realistic work placements, for example local parks, garden centres, landscapers and garden maintenance businesses.
+Work experience in realistic work placements, for example local parks, public and private gardens, garden centres, landscapers and garden maintenance businesses.

 You must be up to date with Tetanus protection.

 - National Trust

 All Study Programmes for 16-19 year olds at The Isle of Wight College are designed to include: